 The European Economic Area was created in 1994 as an agreement between the European Union and the European Free Trade Association that allows the EFTA states to participate in the EU’s internal market without being members of the EU.
 Currently it comprises all EU member states (with the exception of Croatia, which awaits ratification of the enlargement agreement) and three EFTA countries: Iceland, Lichtenstein and Norway.
 Switzerland did not join the treaty and cooperates with the EU on bilateral grounds instead.

-The Eurozone, officially called the euro area, comprises 18 member states of the EU that adopted the euro (€) as their common currency.
-The current members are: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, and Spain.
-Denmark and the United Kingdom obtained op-outs and are not obliged to join.
+The Eurozone, officially called the euro area, comprises 20 member states of the EU that adopted the euro (€) as their common currency.
+The current members are: Austria, Belgium, Croatia, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, and Spain.
+Denmark and the United Kingdom obtained op-outs and were not obliged to join.
 Sweden gained a de facto opt-out by using a legal loophole.
-Lithuania plans to adopt the euro in 2015.
 The remaining six countries are not currently taking any steps in this direction for various reasons.

-The Schengen Area is a group of 26 European countries that have abolished passport and immigration controls at their common borders.
+The Schengen Area is a group of 29 European countries that have abolished passport and immigration controls at their common borders.
+Currently Bulgaria and Romania are only part of Schengen if people travel via airports or cross maritime borders.

 The Council of Europe is an international organisation promoting co-operation between all countries of Europe in the areas of legal standards, human rights, democratic development, the rule of law and cultural co-operation.
-It was founded in 1949, has 47 member states with some 800 million citizens, and is an entirely separate body from the European Union.
+It was founded in 1949, has 46 member states and is an entirely separate body from the European Union.
 One of its best-known bodies is the European Court of Human Rights.
+Kosovo and Belarus are not members of the Council of Europe while Russia left the organisation in 2022.